adoptium/temurin-build/RELEASING.md

    * `enableTests`: "ticked"
    * SUBMIT!!
 6. Triage the results and publish as required with using the publish name from `overridePublishName` in the previous step but with `RELEASE` UNCHECKED as this is not a full release build.

+### OpenJDK "New" Release:

+- The refers to a "new" major (Short or Long Term) OpenJDK Release (e.g. jdk13, jdk14, jdk15, ...)
+- Oracle and contributors work on releases in the "head" OpenJDK stream: https://hg.openjdk.java.net/jdk/jdk
+- 3 months prior to the GA date, the `head` stream is branched into a new release stream for development rampdown e.g. https://hg.openjdk.java.net/jdk/jdk14
+- Regular builds are tagged every week or so in a format such as `jdk-13+21`
+- Eventually after rampdown and final phase testing the GA build is tagged and released, e.g. the `jdk-13-ga` code level is tagged along side the actual release build tag.
+- When a new release occurs, we must also update one of our job generators to match the new jdk versions and remove old STR that are no longer needed.
+The full details on what these are in https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/build/regeneration/README.md but for a quick run down on how to update them when we want to build a new release, follow the steps below:

+  1. Update the Job Folder - https://ci.adoptopenjdk.net/job/build-scripts/job/utils/: The jobs themselves you are looking for are called `pipeline_jobs_generator_jdkxx` (`pipeline_jobs_generator_jdk` for HEAD).
+    * If you are ADDING a JDK version:
+      - Create a New Item in the folder linked above that copies the `pipeline_jobs_generator_jdk` job.
+Call it `pipeline_jobs_generator_jdk<new-version-number>`.
+      - Change the `Script Path` setting of the new job to `pipelines/build/regeneration/jdk<new-version-number>_regeneration_pipeline.groovy`.
+Don't worry if this currently doesn't exist in this repo, you'll add it in step 3.
+      - Update the `Script Path` setting of the JDK-HEAD job (`pipeline_jobs_generator_jdk`) to whatever the new JDK HEAD is.
+I.e. if the new head is JDK16, change `Script Path` to `pipelines/build/regeneration/jdk16_regeneration_pipeline.groovy`
+    * If you are REMOVING a JDK version:
+      - Delete the job `pipeline_jobs_generator_jdk<version-you-want-to-delete>`
+  2. Create the new build configurations for the release - https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/jobs/configurations: Create a new `jdk<new-version-number>_pipeline_config.groovy` file with the desired `buildConfigurations` for the new pipeline.
+99% of the time, copy and pasting the configs from the previous version ios acceptable.
+Ensure that the classname and instance of it is changed to `Config<new-version-number>`.
+Don't remove any old version configs.
+  3. Create a new Regeneration Pipeline for the downstream jobs - https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/build/regeneration: Create a new `jdk<new-version-number>_regeneration_pipeline.groovy`.
+Ensure that the `javaVersion` and `buildConfigurations` variables are what they should be for the new version.
+Don't remove any old version configs.
+While you're here, make sure all of the current releases have a `regeneration_pipeline.groovy` file (including head).
+If they don't, create one using the same technique as above.
+  4. Update the config_regeneration base file - https://github.com/AdoptOpenJDK/openjdk-build/blob/master/pipelines/build/common/config_regeneration.groovy: Update the following lines
+    - https://github.com/AdoptOpenJDK/openjdk-build/blob/2041d51db738b741f2a630bc803ca1f038ef62b2/pipelines/build/common/config_regeneration.groovy#L359 (`javaVersion` in `context.stage("Regenerate $javaVersion pipeline jobs")`).
+Update the jdkxx part of `javaVersion == "jdkxx"` to match the new jdk head version number.

+     *If we want to build `freebsd`, do these next two line changes.
+Otherwise, you can ignore them:*
+    - https://github.com/AdoptOpenJDK/openjdk-build/blob/2041d51db738b741f2a630bc803ca1f038ef62b2/pipelines/build/common/config_regeneration.groovy#L389 (`if (buildConfigurationKey == "freebsd") { continue }`).
+Remove this line.
+    - https://github.com/AdoptOpenJDK/openjdk-build/blob/2041d51db738b741f2a630bc803ca1f038ef62b2/pipelines/build/common/config_regeneration.groovy#L234 (output warning that `freebsd` wont be regenerated).
+Remove this `if` statement.
+  5. Build the `pipeline_jobs_generator` that you just made.
+Ensure the equivalant `openjdkxx_pipeline` to the generator exists or this will fail.
+If the job fails or is unstable, search the console log for `WARNING` or `ERROR` messages for why.
+Once it has completed successfully, the [pipeline](https://ci.adoptopenjdk.net/job/build-scripts/) is ready to go!

 ## Summary on point releases